 National Institutes of Health - Research is critically important to optimizing the health of women and their families in the United States and identifying the causes behind pregnancy-related deaths and complications.
 The vast majority of research in pregnancy in the U.S. occurs at the National Institutes of Health (NIH).
 Broadly, 21 of 27 institutes at the NIH support at least one grant or project related to pregnancy-related research, with the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) consistently providing the greatest support of perinatal research in the United States.
 NICHD's work includes the Maternal-Fetal Medicine Units Network (MFMU), a network of 12 centers across the country that conduct clinical studies to improve maternal, fetal, and neonatal health.
-NICHD is also working to advance safe and effective therapies for pregnant and lactating women as recommended in 2019 by the federal Task Force on Research Specific to Pregnant Women and Lactating Women (authorized under P.L.
+NICHD is also working to advance safe and effective therapies for pregnant women and Lactating Women (authorized under P.L.
 114-255).
 Strengthened, prioritized support for maternal health research at the NIH is crucial to fully understanding the health inequities and disparities in outcomes that the U.S. is facing.